Introduction to Direct Debit Mandates

 How can I set up a Direct Debit mandate?

 To set up a Direct Debit mandate, your customer will need to complete a mandate form.
-The three most common ways to do so are by:
+The three most common ways to do so are:

 Paper - A paper Direct Debit Instruction form can be completed by your customer and returned to you.